theUncanny/edna/README.md

 prev * 2 # 256
 ```

-### Changing how the results of Math blocks are formatted?
+### Changing how the results of Math blocks are formatted

 You can define a custom `format` function within the Math block like this: